Actindo-AG/Documentation/PIM/Operation/04_ManageListView.md

   > [Info] For detailed information about activating a scope in the *PIM* module, see [Configure the scope settings](/PIM/Integration/05_ConfigureScopes.md).

 2. Select the desired scope in the drop-down list *Scope* .
-  The values in the rows change to the values in the selected scope.
+  The multi-scope values in the columns change to the values in the selected scope.
+All single scope values remain unchanged.

+  > [Info]  If a product has no attribute value defined in the selected language, the value in the corresponding column remains blank.

 ### Next steps